DanBuda11/webpack4/README.md

 <kbd>![Image](webpack4.png)</kbd>

 A front end React framework built with [Webpack](https://webpack.js.org/) v4, Babel 7 and SCSS.
 The focus is on overall performance by making use of code splitting and minification of HTML, JavaScript, CSS and images.
+The framework also includes configurations for ESLint, Stylelint and Prettier.

 ## General Information